The Accelerated Pace of the Win9x Era (1995 to 2001)

 Did I copy anything from somewhere else...

-I typed every word, captured every screenshot (except for 16 of them due to offline servers), and formatted every page myself.
+I typed every word, captured every screenshot (except for eight of them due to offline servers), and formatted every page myself.
 There is a dedicated chapter for legality credits in the back of the book however.

 Choosing 1995 to 2001 as the timeline...